-But it need not be that way this time.
-If you take the right essential oils with you on your holiday you’ll be able to relax and take everything in your stride during the journey there and back.
+But it need not be that way for you this time.
+If you take the correct essential oils with you on your vacation you’ll be able to relax and take everything in your stride during the journey there and back.
 And believe it or not, a careful selection of essential oils can replace a whole arsenal of traditional medicines which saves space in your suitcase and possibly a fortune in excess luggage charges too.

 Essential oils for travel-sickness

-If you do begin to suffer from travel sickness or nausea once you are on the road, place 3 drops of ginger and 1 drop of peppermint essential oil on a tissue and inhale to help clear your head and settle your tummy.
+If you do begin to suffer from serious travel sickness or nausea once you are on the road, place 1 drop of peppermint and 3 drops of ginger essential oil on a tissue and inhale to help clear your head and settle your tummy.
 Ginger is without doubt the best essential oil for travel sickness, and together with peppermint it makes a really effective remedy for this awful condition.

 Ginger essential oil has recently been proven to effectively relieve post-operative nausea in research, which confirms exactly what aromatherapists have believed for years.
 Ginger root was used by the ancient Chinese as a very effective cure for upset stomachs, nausea, sea sickness, and due to its efficacy it has been included in almost every herbal pharmacopoeia since records began.